awslabs/aws-encryption-sdk-specification/tenets.md

 This burns trust
 and forces customers to explicitly set a value which defeats the purpose of having a default.
-Therefore we do not provide defaults for such configurations.
+Therefore, we do not provide defaults for such configurations.